 They said it couldn’t be done, but finally, there’s a new kind of lavender that looks good all winter.
-Appropriately dubbed ‘Phenomenal’, it’s so good, in fact, that it’s now being used for municipal plantings.
-To understand the hype, I bought three plants last year to carry out a trial run.
+Appropriately dubbed ‘Phenomenal’, it’s so good that it’s now being used for municipal plantings.
+To understand the hype, I purchased a few plants for a trial run.
 What I discovered was nothing short of, well, phenomenal.

 A NEW DAY FOR LAVENDER

 Who doesn’t love what’s exciting and new?
 This variety checks all the right boxes.
 Exceptionally tolerant of both hot and cold weather, Phenomenal lavender is built to withstand nature’s trials.
-Not only does it retain its foliage through the winter, but it also stands up to humidity.
-And that’s no small feat for a species that originated in the dry, hot climates of Africa, Europe and Asia.
+Not only does it retain its leaves throughout winter, but it also stands up to humidity.
+And that’s no small feat for a species that hails from the dry, hot climates of Africa, Europe and Asia.

 But wait – there’s more!
-Phenomenal’s wands of deep purple flowers are highly fragrant, which according to its breeders, is due to the plant’s high oil content.
-Moreover, the flowers are darker than most traditional lavenders and they last longer; blooming from mid-summer all the way until fall.
+Phenomenal’s deep purple flowers are highly fragrant, which according to its creators, is due to the plant’s high oil content.
+Moreover, they’re darker than most lavenders and they last longer; blooming from mid-summer all the way until fall.

 Phenomenal lavender’s flowers are highly fragrant.

 But for me, Phenomenal’s strongest appeal lies in its hardiness.
 The plant looks amazing in winter, maintaining its silver-grey foliage atop a neat, compact mound.
 Here in Maryland it’s the beginning of February and, as you can see, my plants are still holding their own.

 Lavandula x intermedia ‘Phenomenal’ in February